Another week brings another curious list, in this case, one spotlighting famous sweaters and cardigans from film, television, and music.

-And for the record, we have no plans to reproduce any of these distinguished garments (see: tees from the reel world).
+And for the record, we have no plans to reproduce any of these distinguished garments (see our: 80′s movie t-shirts).
 For now…

 UPDATE: by popular demand, we’ve refreshed our sweater initiative with three additional entries!
 And printed them on t-shirts!!!

 The original graphic:

 Editor’s note: click on the thumbs below to see larger, more detailed images.